Luke's Notes

 Academics and the Defence of their Universities, June 2013, Bright Green.
 Video of the talk.

-This is why we should fight Outsourcing at Universities, October 2013, Liberal Conspiracy
+This is why we should fight outsourcing at Universities, October 2013, Liberal Conspiracy

 The Marketisation of our Universities: Economic Criteria get Precedence Over What’s Good in Human Terms, November 2013, LSE blog